denilsonsa/denilsonsa.github.io/_posts/2007-07-27-playing-flash-videos-in-opera-under-gentoo-linux.markdown

 ## Updates/trackbacks _(section added on 2007-12-30)_

-<s>Supposedly, this blog should automatically detect and list [trackbacks](http://en.wikipedia.org/wiki/Trackback), [linkbacks](http://en.wikipedia.org/wiki/Linkback) and things like that.
-Well, in case it does not work well, I will post here or in comments whatever I find.</s> The 2014 reincarnation of this blog as static pages does not support trackbacks.
+~~Supposedly, this blog should automatically detect and list [trackbacks](http://en.wikipedia.org/wiki/Trackback), [linkbacks](http://en.wikipedia.org/wiki/Linkback) and things like that.
+Well, in case it does not work well, I will post here or in comments whatever I find.~~ The 2014 reincarnation of this blog as static pages does not support trackbacks.

 _2007-12-30:_ It was a happy surprise to find a YouTube video showing the user applying this solution and linking back to this post.
 I'm glad to find it is being useful for other people.
 [YouTube works in Opera (Linux).
 Honest.](http://youtube.com/watch?v=EeYMugP22K0) (looks like the video was published on 2007-09-16, but I found it only today, 2007-12-30)